Getting dual citizenship – especially by naturalization – is rarely an easy task.

 It’s not only tiny countries that guard their citizenship jealously.
 The world’s most populous country – China – also makes it difficult for foreigners to get citizenship by naturalization.

 According to Chinese nationality law, a foreigner can ‘try’ to become a Chinese citizen if if they have Chinese relatives, have settled in China, or have “other legitimate reasons.”

 Note the use of all those vague terms.
-They’re not making it easy.
+They’re certainly not making it easy.

-You’ll also need to have lived in China for a long time, but the law doesn’t specific an exact number of years.
+You’ll also need to have lived in China for a long time, but the law doesn’t specify an exact number of years.

 #9.
 North Korea

-North Korea has one of the world’s weakest passports, so it’s unclear why anyone would want to get one.
+What’s more, North Korea has one of the world’s weakest and least useful passports, so it’s unclear why anyone would want to get one.

 As you might expect, North Korea doesn’t recognize dual citizenship, and once citizenship is granted, you won’t be able to give it up.

-In stark contrast to North Korea, nearby Japan has the world strongest passport, allowing its holders to travel to 193 countries visa-free.
+In stark contrast to North Korea, nearby Japan has one of the world’s most powerful passports, allowing holders to travel to 193 countries visa-free.